Travel in Austria

 The Graz Art Museum (Kunsthaus Graz)

-The building of the Graz Art Museum (Kunsthaus Graz) is perhaps the strangest building that exists today throughout Austria.
-It’s no wonder, then, that the architects who built it gave it the name “the friendly alien.”
-The building somewhat resembles a Scottish bagpipe.
-It looks like a large bag with many small pipes protruding from its roof – very strange.
+The Graz Art Museum (Kunsthaus Graz) is arguably the most unusual building in Austria today.
+It’s no surprise that its architects nicknamed it “the friendly alien.”
+The structure somewhat resembles a Scottish bagpipe, with a large, rounded body and numerous small pipes protruding from its roof—an undeniably strange and striking design.

 Fits in perfectly?
 Graz Museum of Modern Art